yarikoptic/macOCR/README.md

 # macOCR

 macOCR is a command line app that enables you to turn any text on your screen into text on your clipboard.
-When you envoke the `ocr` command, a "screen capture" like cursor is shown.
+When you invoke the `ocr` command, a "screen capture" like cursor is shown.
 Any text within the bounds will be converted to text.

 You could invoke the app using the likes of [Alfred.app](https://www.alfredapp.com/), [LaunchBar](https://obdev.at/products/launchbar/index.html), [Hammerspoon](http://www.hammerspoon.org/), [Quicksilver](https://qsapp.com/), [Raycast](https://raycast.com/) etc.